brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 These values correspond to an estimated 176% average improvement in the odds of functional independence at 90 days with thrombectomy (95% CI 49.1% to 333%).
-The probability of thrombectomy improving the odds of functional independence at 90 days was estimated to be 99.5%.The estimated effect of thrombectomy on 90 day functional independence in the next large stroke trial is shown in the following table.
+The expected effect of thrombectomy on 90 day functional independence in the next large stroke trial is shown in the following table.

     # A tibble: 1 × 5
       median   mad    low  high prob_pos
        <dbl> <dbl>  <dbl> <dbl>    <dbl>
     1   1.01 0.366 -0.157  2.05    0.961

+The probability of thrombectomy improving the odds of functional independence at 90 days in a new trial was estimated to be 96.1%.

 Bayesian I^2 is shown in the following table.